-80% of students will score a three or higher on each criteria of the four-point AAC&U Ethical Reasoning Value Rubric
+80% of students will score a three or higher on each criterion of the four-point AAC&U Information Literacy Rubric

 Aligned with DQP Learning Areas (circle one or more but not all five):

 - 1. Specialized Knowledge

 - 2. Broad Integrative Knowledge

 - 3. Intellectual Skills/Core Competencies

 - 4. Applied and Collaborative Learning

 - 5. Civic and Global Learning